GlitchScripts/Glitch-HCCS/README.md

 [Glitch (#1885144)](https://api.aventuristo.net/av-snapshot?u=Glitch)

-The good news is that the script is very linear and easy to understand, so you can just copy the portion that's relevant for your needs.
+The good news is that the script is very linear and easy to understand, so someone can just copy the portion that's relevant to their needs if interested.

 ## Required HC-Permed Skills:
 So many...will try to list them all someday.
 Here are some critical ones: